 A story that has a sequence of events that aren’t motivated by purposeful action, but consists rather of events haphazard or accidental or aimless or a moment-by-moment cataloguing, is a plotless story.
-Ulysses, by James Joyce, for all its stylistic focus and even eloquence, is a plotless story.
+Ulysses, by James Joyce, and Suttree, by Cormac McCarthy, for all their stylistic focus and even eloquence and poetry, are plotless stories.

-A story that has a sequence of events which does progress purposefully, or even semi-purposefully, and yet which is resolved by pure chance, coincidence, or gratuitous accident — like A Farewell to Arms or The Unbearable Lightness of Being — or a story that’s sluggish in its pace, is a thinly plotted story.
+A story that has a sequence of events which does progress purposefully, or even semi-purposefully, and yet which is resolved by pure chance, coincidence, or gratuitous accident — like A Farewell to Arms or The Unbearable Lightness of Being — or a story that’s sluggish in its pace, is a poorly plotted story or a thinly plotted story.

-The play later made into a movie called Glengarry, Glen Ross, which I do for its outrageously brilliant dialogue love, is thinly plotted: it took over an hour for the writer (David Mamet) to smuggle in a kind of plot, very small and barely so, but nonetheless there.
-Whereas, upon the other hand, a play like The Browning Version (by a great English playwright named Terence Rattigan [1911–1977]— also made into a movie [or two] — may at first appear thinly plotted, for its lack of physical action.
-And yet the closer attention you give that story, the more you see how absolutely intricate and tight— tight but subtle — the plot of that play actually is.
-The Browning Version is a tightly plotted story the drama of which is primarily psychological —contained in the psychologies of the two main characters: a smart young student and his teacher.
+The play later made into a movie called Glengarry, Glen Ross, which for its outrageous dialogue I do love, is most definitely thinly plotted: it took over an hour for the writer (David Mamet) to smuggle in a kind of plot, very small and barely so, but nonetheless there.
+Whereas, upon the other hand, a play like The Browning Version, by a great English playwright named Terence Rattigan (1911–1977), also made into a movie or two (or three), may at first appear thinly plotted, for its lack of physical action.
+Yet the closer attention you give that story, the more you see how absolutely intricate and tight— tight but subtle — the plot of that story really is.
+The Browning Version is a tightly plotted, brilliantly dramatized story the main action of which is primarily psychological—contained in the psychologies of the two main characters: a smart young student and his teacher.

-Complicated, convincing plots are hard to construct, without any doubt.
+Complicated, convincing plots are hard to construct, there is no question about this.

-Yet to dismiss plot, as many do, because plot is “a construct,” “an invention,” or to describe plot as an “unnecessary contrivance,” is exactly equivalent to dismissing the game of chess — and all people who play it — because it has rules by which chess-players must abide.
-(You can replace chess in my example with, for instance, tennis, football, basketball, baseball, soccer, poker, bridge, Go, monopoly, trivia pursuit, or any other good game or fun sport, and the exact same principle applies.)
+Yet to dismiss plot, as many do, because plot is “a construct” or “an invention,” or to describe plot as an “unnecessary contrivance,” is exactly equivalent to dismissing the game of chess — and all people who play the game of chess — because chess has rules by which chess-players must abide.
+(You can replace chess in my example with, for instance, tennis, golf, football, basketball, baseball, soccer, poker, billiards, bridge, cribbage, scrabble, Go, monopoly, trivial pursuit, or any other good game or fun sport, and the exact same principle applies.)

-Plots are invented because there exists within the human mind, which is inductive and therefore long-range, a profound need to see human life in encapsulated form, and in stylized form.
+Plots are invented because there exists within the human mind, which is inductive and therefore long-range, a profound need to see human life in encapsulated, intensified form, and in stylized form.
 That is what good plots provide.
-They are the vehicle for this:
+Plots are vehicles for this.

 Good plots encapsulate and enhance, by means of the writer’s selection of events, the human experience.